What is charlieplexing? (a Raspberry Pi demo)

 Connecting 2 LEDs to 2 GPIO pins

-If you connect 2 LEDs to the same 2 GPIO pins, but with their anode and cathode reversed from one another, then only one will light at a time.
+If we connect 2 LEDs to the same 2 GPIO pins, but with their anode and cathode reversed from one another, then only one will light at a time.
 To do this, set two GPIO pins (24 and 25 in my example) to GPIO.OUT, but one to HIGH (or 1) and the other to LOW (or 0).

 By flip-flopping which one is HIGH and which one is LOW, we can turn one LED on at a time, making them blink opposite each other.
 If we do this fast enough, the on/off switching is still taking place but so rapidly that they appear to be simultaneously “on” to the human eye.